 How does PayPal Here work?

-Taking payments is easy – you just need to pick up a PayPal Here card reader and download the free app (available on Android and Apple phones and tablets).
+Taking payments is easy – you just need to pick up a PayPal Here card reader and download the free app (available on iPhones, iPads and nearly all Android phones and tablets with at least a Bluetooth 2.0).
 You’ll be able to connect the device to your mobile app via Bluetooth.

 This video below will walk you through how PayPal Here works: